 Ungoverned workstation used to upload materials to the network

-The highest risk’s priority is given to the IT network and assets, even though it has a relatively good security control policies and infrastructure it is due to the fact that the entire IT cyber security mindset is focused upon protecting IT infrastructure and not OT infrastructure, which leaves the shop floor vulnerable to any successful breach or OT attack technique from the IT infrastructure.
+The highest risk priority is given to the IT network and assets, even though it has relatively good security control policies and infrastructure.
+This is due to the fact that the entire IT cyber security mindset is focused upon protecting IT infrastructure and not OT infrastructure, which leaves the shop floor vulnerable to any successful breach or OT attack technique from the IT infrastructure.

 How to identify and prioritize the plant’s assets’ risks?

 This section deals with defining in clear terms the protection goals.
-It may seem trivial but focusing the effort in the most probable attacks’ targets or the paths in which the attack propagate in the network can greatly increase the security controls’ effectiveness.
-The segmentation challenge is in continuously assessment and identification of the part of the network the gateway will have better odds of detecting and preventing the attack.
+It may seem trivial, but focusing the effort on the most likely attack targets, or the paths in which the attacks propagate in the network, can greatly increase the effectiveness of security controls.
+The challenge in segmentation is to continuously assess and identify the part of the network that the gateway will have a better chance of detecting and preventing the attack.
 A concise description of the defensive goal can help in designing the solution which will be best suited to the plant.

 Initially one has to identify and define the top worst-case scenarios caused by an attack.
-Each potential threat could cause a substantial impact to the plant such as: financial cost (productivity, intellectual property), safety hazard and even reputation loss.
-The outcome can be a combination of these examples.
+Each potential threat could potentially cause a substantial impact on the plant, such as: financial cost (productivity, intellectual property), safety hazards, and even reputation loss.
+The outcome can be a combination of these impacts.

-The following table contains the MB’s shop floor prioritized potential threats:
+The following table contains the prioritized potential threats for the MB shop floor: